the-merky/Aurora/README.md

 	-Castling rights
 ## Note
 If you want to follow what is being worked on exactly at the moment, feel free to check out the commits section!
+# Documentation
+### Note
+This section will cover how to chess engine works, and how to use it.
+This section may be updated less, because the main goal is to deliver a working chess engine, but this also helps to keep the project more organized!